UrDHT/DevelopmentPlan/README.md

-- Initial Publions
-	- The project itself
-	- VHash
-	- Mathematical formulation of DHTs
-If you want to help development:
+# If you want to help development:

 - Pick a Bug or TODO issue (make one if you see the need)
 - checkout a new feature branch (of fork if you don't have repo access)